Secrets

 Version history

 Every replace and every rotation preserves the previous encrypted value.
-Click Version history to see all versions with timestamps.
+Click the History button () on a secret to see all versions with timestamps.

 You can restore any previous version.
 Restoring creates a new version entry, so rollbacks are themselves versioned.